Should I form an LLC for a blog? As a blogger, you are probably wondering whether you need an LLC for your blogging business.

 LLC for Bloggers: When should you form your LLC as a blogger?

-Think of an LLC as a car or home insurance.
+Think of an LLC as car or home insurance.
 We buy a car or home insurance as added security to protect ourselves from disasters and lawsuits.

-It means when something goes wrong or if you get sued, your personal assets like home, car, or checking account are safe and protected.
+It means when something goes wrong or if you get sued, your personal assets like your home, car, or checking account are safe and protected.

 There’s no “right time” for it.
 It comes down to your risk tolerance.
+It doesn’t matter how much money you are making in your blogging business.

 As you can already begin to imagine, establishing an LLC truly offers a great deal of confidence when it comes to running your blog as a business.
 Ultimately, it’s going to offer that extra layer of protection in case anyone ever tries to sue you.